Megaemce/AnnoyScript/posts/Adding a view count and like button to 11ty.md

   - Serverless
 ---

 I like 11ty for its simplicity.
-Once you understand that its documentation is shit and you are left alone in this developer life to struggle in the ultimate quest to achieve enlightenment, you might even say that it's a good blogging framework that can teach you important lessons about [craving](https://en.wikipedia.org/wiki/Ta%E1%B9%87h%C4%81) and [duḥkha](https://en.wikipedia.org/wiki/Du%E1%B8%A5kha).
+Once you understand that its documentation is shit[^4] and you are left alone in this developer life to struggle in the ultimate quest to achieve enlightenment, you might even say that it's a good blogging framework that can teach you important lessons about [craving](https://en.wikipedia.org/wiki/Ta%E1%B9%87h%C4%81) and [duḥkha](https://en.wikipedia.org/wiki/Du%E1%B8%A5kha).

-A few months ago, I was eager to add some small features to my blog: a views count and a like button that viewers (yeah, you!) can click to give me some temporary pleasure before I slide back into emptiness.
+A few months ago, I was eager to add some small features to my blog: a views count and a like button that viewers can click to give me some temporary pleasure before I slide back into fullness of emptiness.

 So I started my quest with simple idea: add [express](https://expressjs.com/) as the backend, create some APIs, write data to a JSON file, and voila!<sup>🎯</sup>